-The split token in @chunk is intended for cases where a publishing process normally results in a single output artifact for each single source XML document, regardless of how many DITA topics exist within each source document.
-When a source XML document containing many topics is better rendered as multiple output artifacts, setting chunk="split" instructs a processor to split each topic from the referenced source document into its own document for rendering purposes.
+Instructs a processor to split each topic from the referenced source document into its own document for rendering purposes.
+This is intended for cases where a publishing process normally results in a single output artifact for each source XML document, regardless of how many DITA topics exist within each source document.